-EnSys was requested to establish a 2030 Mexico and global outlook using data consistent with the emissions analysis to assess the impacts of implementing the ECA.
+EnSys was requested to establish a 2030 Mexico and global outlook using data consistent with the emissions analysis used to assess the impacts of implementing the Mexican ECA (CEC 2018).
 Two WORLD cases were run:

-- 1. 2030 No Mexican ECA Base Case - 2.
-2030 With Mexican ECA ECA Case
+- 1. 2030 No Mexican ECA (Base Case), and - 2.
+2030 With Mexican ECA (ECA Case).

-Since WORLD is an integrated model of the total oil "liquids" system, many premises had to be developed in order to establish the Base Case onto which the Mexican ECA Case was superimposed.
-WORLD marries top down supply/demand/world oil price scenarios with bottom up detail.
-This section focuses on the top down outlooks and projections applied together with the data and premises that were specific to Mexico.
+Since WORLD is an integrated model of the total oil "liquids" system, many premises had to be developed in order to establish the Base Case against which the Mexican ECA Case was compared.
+WORLD matches top down supply, demand, and world oil price scenarios (at a macro scale) with bottom up (micro scale) details.
+This section focuses on the top down outlooks and projections applied together with the data and premises specific to Mexico.